Noamshabat1/WeatherWiz/README.md

 The primary goal of this project is to predict temperature (denoted as **TG**) from historical meteorological data.
 Weather conditions are influenced by multiple factors, including humidity, wind speed, and precipitation.
 By leveraging 25 years of multi-station data sampled at 10-minute intervals (and aggregated appropriately), Weather Wiz aims to provide accurate short-term forecasts.

 # 2. Data Description
-This are the columns provided by IMS
+This are the columns provided by IMS:

 ![Features explaination](images/features_explain.png)